olim7t/scala_sxr_vim/INSTALL.markdown

 # 3. Getting sxr

-scala_sxr.vim needs version 0.2.5 or higher of sxr.
+scala_sxr.vim needs sxr version 0.2.5 or higher.

-If you're going to use sbt with `AutoCompilerPlugins` (see 4.1), you don't need to download sxr manually; skip part 3.1.
+If you're going to use sbt with `AutoCompilerPlugins` (see 4.1), you don't need to download sxr manually; skip part 3.

 ## 3.1.
 Getting from the scala-tools repository